Use space to open navigation items

 • permits under 18s on the licensed premises in certain circumstances – access the Minors in Small Bars section below

-• may be exempt from the requirement to submit a community impact statement (CIS) in certain circumstances – access the What you’ll need section below for more information
+• may be exempt from the requirement to submit a Statement of Risks and Potential Effects (SoRPE) in certain circumstances – access the What you’ll need section below for more information

-• may qualify for an interim small bar authorisation (ISA) if a CIS is not required – access the interim small bar authorisation below for more information.
+• may qualify for an interim small bar authorisation (ISA) if a SoRPE is not required – access the interim small bar authorisation below for more information.

 Development consent and notification